Rob Gordon (curler)

-Robbie "Rob" Gordon (born November 28, 1995) is a Canadian curler from Winnipeg, Manitoba.
+Robbie Gordon (born November 28, 1995) is a Canadian curler from Winnipeg, Manitoba.
+He is currently the coach of the Braden Calvert rink.

 Career

-Gordon joined the 2013 Canadian Junior Curling Championships winning rink of Matt Dunstone for the 2013–14 season.
-The team lost in the finals of the Manitoba Canola Juniors to Braden Calvert in both 2014 and 2015.
+Gordon joined the 2013 Canadian Junior Curling Championships winning rink of Matt Dunstone for the 2014–15 season.
+The team lost in the finals of the Manitoba Canola Juniors to Braden Calvert in 2015.
 The team would win the Manitoba juniors the following year in 2016.
 This earned the Dunstone rink a spot in the 2016 Canadian Juniors where Gordon would win his first championship after defeating Northern Ontario 11–4 in the final, and represented Canada at the 2016 World Junior Curling Championships, winning a bronze medal.
 At the 2016 Manitoba championship, he played with Dunstone, losing in the final to Mike McEwen.
 Had they won the event, they would've declined their berth into the Brier as it conflicted with the 2016 World Juniors.

 Gordon would stay with teammates Colton Lott and Kyle Doering but would bring on Jason Gunnlaugson to skip the team.
 The team won the Performance Spider Midweek Special and finished fourth at the 2017 Viterra Championship, Manitoba's provincial championship.
 Gunnlaugson would stay for just one season with the team before forming a new team.
 Lott, Doering and Gordon added veteran skip Pat Simmons to their team.
 The team competed at the 2017 Canadian Olympic Curling Pre-Trials where they missed the playoffs with a 2–4 record.
 The team played in three Grand Slam events that season, making it to the quarterfinals of the 2017 Tour Challenge.
 At the 2018 Manitoba provincials, the team failed to make the playoffs.
 Gordon left longtime teammates Lott and Doering after the season and joined the Calvert rink with Kyle Kurz at third and Ian McMillan at second.

 Team Calvert had a fairly successful first season together, beginning with the 2018 Icebreaker at The Granite where they won the event title.
 They also won The Sunova Spiel at East St. Paul and the Thistle Integrity Stakes the following two months and had semifinal appearances at both the DeKalb Superspiel and the KKP Classic.
 The team also played in three Grand Slam events, failing to qualify for the playoffs in any of them.
 At the 2019 Viterra Championship, they were eliminated in the championship round.
 The following season, the team would only win one tour event, the Atkins Curling Supplies Classic, where they went undefeated to claim the title.
 Elsewhere on tour, the team had semifinal appearances at the 2019 Cargill Curling Training Centre Icebreaker, the 2019 AMJ Campbell Shorty Jenkins Classic, the Mother Club Fall Curling Classic and the 2019 China Open where they represented Canada.
 Team Calvert only qualified for one slam that season, the 2019 Tour Challenge Tier 2, where they missed the playoffs with a 1–3 record.
 At the 2020 Viterra Championship, the team failed to qualify for the championship round as they were knocked out in the B Qualifier by 2020 World Junior champion Jacques Gauthier.